 COVID-19 Vaccine Clinical Trials

-All COVID-19 vaccine clinical trials are currently full, and we are not enrolling new patients at this time.
+COVID-19 vaccine clinical trials for adults are currently full, and we are not enrolling new adult patients at this time.
 The enrollment pause is due to the study sponsors meeting enrollment goals, and not due to an adverse event or the safety of the investigational product.
+For information about pediatric clinical studies, click here.
 Thank you to all of our patients and volunteers, who have helped make it possible to begin vaccinating the general population against COVID-19!

 If you would like to volunteer for a future study, click the “save my spot” button, and we will reach out to you to complete initial screening as soon as possible.
 This will allow you to be one of the first in line for the next study.
 We expect to begin enrolling patients in pediatric and adolescent COVID-19 vaccine clinical studies in the coming months.